omar-hekal/IUST_PersonReId/README.md

 | **IUST_PersonReID**   | **Various Locations in Iran & Iraq**| **1847**           | **-**            | **19**     | **118,883**        |

 ### Annotation Statistics
-As of now, the dataset contains over 270,000 frames with 32,668 annotated bounding boxes across 3,205 identities.
-Notably, 1,878 identities appear in multiple cameras, while 1,327 identities are unique to a single camera.
-Gender distribution includes 50 female and 20 male identities.
+The dataset contains 118,883 images featuring 1,847 unique identities across about 20 different scenes.
+Many identities are captured from multiple camera views, making this dataset valuable for testing cross-camera re-identification.
+You can see the distribution of identities across cameras in the image below.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/b94e5b53-8a8f-433c-a562-87f6d6af7381" width="500" alt="Number of IDs per Camera numbers" />
 </p>

-## Key Features
+## Key Dataset Features

-1. **Pedestrian Tracking**: Utilizes the [YOLOE](https://github.com/PaddlePaddle/PaddleDetection/blob/release/2.7/deploy/pipeline/docs/tutorials/pphuman_mot_en.md) model trained on the [CrowdHuman](https://www.crowdhuman.org/) dataset.
+1. **Automated Pedestrian Tracking**: We utilize multiple pedestrian tracking models to pre-label our data, selecting algorithms that perform best within specific environments.
+This approach leverages the unique strengths of each model.
+Our dataset is pre-labeled using [YOLOv5](https://docs.ultralytics.com/models/yolov5/), [YOLOv8](https://docs.ultralytics.com/models/yolov8/) with ByteTrack, [FairMOT](https://github.com/ifzhang/FairMOT), and [YOLOE](https://github.com/PaddlePaddle/PaddleDetection/blob/release/2.7/deploy/pipeline/docs/tutorials/pphuman_mot_en.md) models trained on the [CrowdHuman](https://www.crowdhuman.org/) dataset.

-2. **Human Annotations**: Human annotators refine the dataset to minimize errors in model training, addressing limitations of AI detection (e.g., missed detections, veiled individuals).
+2. **Human Annotation for Enhanced Accuracy**: Human annotators use the [CVAT]([https://github.com/opencv/cvat](https://github.com/cvat-ai/cvat)) tool to refine tracking model outputs, correcting errors such as missed detections and handling challenging cases like occlusions, veiled individuals, etc. This process significantly improves the accuracy and quality of the dataset.

-3. **Re-identification Model**: A basic person re-identification model was developed using [Swin Transformer](https://github.com/layumi/Person_reID_baseline_pytorch) on cropped images.
+3. **Cross-Camera Re-identification Model**: To aid in the cross-camera re-identification of individuals, we employ a pre-trained person re-identification model based on the [Swin Transformer](https://github.com/layumi/Person_reID_baseline_pytorch) model, applied to cropped images to pre-label our data.

-4. **Error Correction**: Human observers correct re-identification errors across different cameras using a temporal re-identification algorithm within a dedicated application.
+4. **Human-Guided Re-identification Correction**: Human reviewers further correct errors in the re-identification process across cameras using both temporal and appearance-based features.
+We developed a custom web application to streamline this annotation process, now publicly available on [CVLab-ReId-Tool](https://github.com/ComputerVisionIUST/CVLab-ReId-Tool), as no comparable tool was previously accessible to the public.

-For detailed annotation rules, refer to the [annotation documentation](https://docs.google.com/document/d/1Upnm1nJ9e8Jn3odAjlbICwgNXtRzPghF7wl5_eQRcdo/edit?usp=sharing).
+For detailed annotation guidelines, please refer to the [annotation documentation](https://docs.google.com/document/d/1Upnm1nJ9e8Jn3odAjlbICwgNXtRzPghF7wl5_eQRcdo/edit?usp=sharing) provided to annotators.

 ### Demonstration of AI Limitations
 Despite advancements in artificial intelligence, AI models still struggle with video data, often resulting in missed detections and inaccuracies in tracking individuals.
 The following video illustrates these limitations.